5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 This boogoo is found as well
 ~~~

 We can solve this problem with `\b` (word boundaries). `\b` does not attempt to match a particular character on a particular position.
-Instead it checks whether there is a word boundary either before are after the current position but not both.
+Instead it checks whether there is a word boundary either before are after the current position – but not both.

-That means that no matter whether they are successful or not they won't change the position the engine is currently investigating.
+That means no matter whether they are successful or not they won't change the position the engine is currently investigating.
 They are also called anchors.

-To put it simply, `\b` allows you to perform a "whole word only" search as in `\bword\b`.
+To put it simply, `\b` allows you to perform a ‘whole word only’ search as in `\bword\b`.

 Prior to version 8 of PCRE (and 16.0 of Dyalog) this was true only for ASCII characters.
-Therefore it worked only for the English language.
+So it worked only for the English language.

 ~~~
        ⍴'\bger\b'⎕S 0 ⊣'Kai Jägerßabc'